 What sort of learning environments can I expect?

-Outdoor environments will be emphasized and participants should be prepared for potential inclement weather.
-Some indoor environments will be used for activities, presentations & studio work.
+Outdoor environments will be emphasized and participants should be prepared for potential inclement weather on our field days.
+Our studio nights will be indoors.
 Please refer to the Schedule section >

 I don’t have access to a vehicle, can I still participate in the program?

 Yes!
 We will help arrange carpools for trips out of town and hope apprentices can seek out public transportation, bike, or find other means within the Twin Cities.

 I won’t be able to attend all of the program dates, should I still apply?

 Yes!
 Our flexible schedule will allow students to miss some of the dates.
 Beyond that, we also offer limited make-up opportunities for those who wish to complete their PDC requirements.
 Accommodation can be made for extraordinary circumstances.

 Cody & Megan are the head instructors, but the beauty of this program is that we honor our elders & experienced community members who teach and share throughout the program.
 It is encouraged that Apprentices will also contribute from their own experience whenever relevant.
 Teaching & facilitation training is built into this program so we can all better communicate and share these skills with others more effectively.
 Apprentices are highly encouraged for feedback & critique of their instructors teaching throughout the program!

 Yes!
 There are so many folks in our region with much to share – many of our days will be spent learning from spaces and places that others have helped cultivate.
 If you have person or place in mind, send them to this Get Involved page >.
 The schedule will be updated as opportunities arise throughout the growing season.
 Stay tuned on our Facebook for updates!